SU-UComm/sr-edge/README.md

 #### Lint CSS and SCSS files:

+Runs a check for css files.

 ```bash
 npm run lint:css
 ```

 #### Run CSpell for spelling checks in code and documentation:

+Runs a check for spelling mistakes.

 ```bash
 npm run lint:cspell